neelmewada/CrystalEngine/Docs/PackageFileFormatSpec.md

 The `Package` class is used by the engine to store & load assets & serialized objects.
 It stores the data in a binary file with `.casset` extension.

 This document describes the file format specification of `.casset` files.
+The initial version number of this file format is 1.0.

 ### Terminology